The county council are proposing a

 - Promote best value

-WORK THAT NEEDS TO BE DONE FROM OUR EXPERIENCES
+OUR SUBMISSION ON WORK THAT NEEDS TO BE DONE FROM OUR EXPERIENCES

 - There is a blanket assessment of disability which fails to separate learning disability as this will undoubtedly fall in the eligible needs criteria.